rust-lang/rust-project-goals/src/2024h2/rfl_stable.md

 The RFL project builds the stdlib with a number of configuration options to eliminate undesired aspects of libcore (listed in [RFL#2][]).
 They need a standard way to build a custom version of core as well as agreement on the options that the kernel will continue using.

+#### Stable sanitizer support

+Support for building and using sanitizers, in particular KASAN.

 #### Code-generation features and compiler options

 The RFL project requires various code-generation options.
 Some of these are related to custom features of the kernel, such as [X18 support][#748] but others are codegen options like sanitizers and the like.
 Some subset of the options listed on [RFL#2][] will need to be stabilized to support being built with all required configurations, but working out the precise set will require more effort.